chamaeleonidae/api/docs/js/launcher-checklist.md

-With Chameleon loaded on the page, you can query for the completion status of the tours in a checklist:
+With Chameleon loaded on the page, you can query for the completion status of the Tours in a checklist:

 ```
 chmln.models.List.find('ID').tourSummary();